amro-kamal/Improving-Arabic-NMT/README.md

 # Arabic-MTL-NMT
 ### A repo for the project "Arabic Multitask Learning Neural Machine Translation"
+The idea of this work was inspired from the fact that the Arabic text still easy to read for the native speakers after we remove the dots form the text.

+Here we are trying to utlize the Arabic text after removing the dots from it and use this as a kind of data augmentation method to improve the translation performance form language x to Arabic.

+We implemented this for EN-AR translation and achieved BLUE score improvement up to 1 point without any additional data nor model modification.

+All the results in the tables are for training a 6-en-layers/6-dec-layers Transformer.
+Our method doesn't depend on the model architecture and can be implemented for all the other architectures like RNNs.

 The results after 40 epochs with the mixed data and  of fine tuning on the original data

 |      Experiment          |           Discription           |   val     |    test     |